department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

     <li>
       <button class="usa-button-unstyled usa-accordion-button" aria-controls="caregiver">A primary family caregiver of a Veteran with injuries and/or disabilities </button>
       <div id="caregiver" class="usa-accordion-content">
-        <p><strong>If you’re a family member caring for a Veteran with disabilities</strong>, and you’re not entitled to care or services through another health plan, you may qualify for CHAMPVA.</p>
+        <p><b>If you’re a family member caring for a Veteran with disabilities</b>, and you’re not entitled to care or services through another health plan, you may qualify for CHAMPVA.</p>
         <p><a href='https://www.va.gov/COMMUNITYCARE/docs/pubfiles/factsheets/FactSheet_11-01.pdf'>Download a fact sheet on CHAMPVA for primary family caregivers</a>.</p>
-        <p><strong>If the Veteran you’re caring for was seriously injured in the line of duty on or after September 11, 2001</strong>, you may qualify for health care benefits and other caregiver support through the Program of Comprehensive Assistance to Family Caregivers.</p>
+        <p><b>If the Veteran you’re caring for was seriously injured in the line of duty on or after September 11, 2001</b>, you may qualify for health care benefits and other caregiver support through the Program of Comprehensive Assistance to Family Caregivers.</p>
         <p><a href='/health-care/family-caregiver-health-benefits/comprehensive-assistance-family-caregivers'>Find out if you qualify for this program and how to apply</a>.</p>
       </div>
     </li>